major/supernova/README.md

 ##### Passing commands to *nova*

-For example, if you wanted to list all instances within the **production** environment:
+For example, if you wanted to list all instances within the **iad** environment:

-    supernova production list
+    supernova iad list

-Show a particular instance's data in the preprod environment:
+Show a particular instance's data in the **ord** environment:

-    supernova preprod show 3edb6dac-5a75-486a-be1b-3b15fd5b4ab0a
+    supernova ord show 3edb6dac-5a75-486a-be1b-3b15fd5b4ab0a

 The first argument is generally the environment argument and it is expected to be a single word without spaces.
 Any text after the environment argument is passed directly to *nova*.